w3f/research/docs/polkadot/availability.md

 1. A collator sends a parachain block, its outgoing messages and a light-client proof of correctness of these (a parachain blob) to the parachain validators.
 2. Once the parachain validators have validated it, they create an erasure coded version with an optimal $(n,k)$ block code of this blob, where $k=f+1$.
 They also calculate a Merkle tree for this erasure coded version and add the Merkle root to the sets of values they sign about the block for inclusion on the relay chain.
 3. The parachain validators send out these pieces along with a Merkle proof to all relay chain validators.
+To distribute erasure coded pieces, validators are divided among parachain validators who agree on the validity of the parachain blob to avoid repetition.
 4. The parachain block header gets included on the relay chain.
+Note that the header includes signatures from all parachain validators who successfully validated the blob.
 5. If a validator has not received an erasure coded piece for every parachain blob that has a header in a relay chain block, it requests it from the parachain validators.
 The piece they should ask for is different for each relay chain validator.
 Along with the piece, a parachain validator needs to provide the Merkle proof corresponding to the Merkle root on the relay chain.
-6. During the execution of GRANDPA protocol, a relay chain validator only prevotes for a (descendant of a) relay chain block if it has received its erasure coded piece for each parachain block header included in that relay chain block.
+6. During the execution of GRANDPA protocol, a relay chain validator only prevotes for a (descendant of a) relay chain block if it has received an erasure coded piece for each parachain block header included in that relay chain block.
 Validators only build on blocks if they have just seen it very recently (e.g., last block) or they have all the pieces.
 We do not want to build on a block that has an unavailable ancestor block.
-7. The request for a missing erasure coded pieces is first sent to the rest of the parachain validators and then the other full nodes of the parachain.
+7. A validator who has not received an erasure coded piece for a blob header in a relay chain block needs to requests for the missing erasure coded piece.
+It sends the request first to the parachain validators who also signed off on the validaity of the blob, but were not the parachain validator who was supposed to send the erasure coded piece.
+Afterwards, the validator requests the erasure coded piece from the other full nodes of the parachain.
 If full nodes of the parachain are not able to provide the missing pieces, the relay chain validator whose piece is missing does not validate the corresponding relay chain block.

 The idea here is that we do not finalize a block until sometime after $f+1$ honest validators prevote for it.
 But if that's the case, then 6. should succeed, which means that we only finalize available blocks.
 If 7. happens fast enough, then we only finalize valid and available blocks.
 As before, we will need to plan for when we finalize an invalid block.

+### Backing up erasure-coded pieces

+Note that an honest parachain validator can back up the pieces at a (random or preferably trusted) full node of the parachain before it sends them out to relay chain validators.
+Subsequently, that parachain full node can distribute those pieces to all full nodes of the parachain who can respond to requests from validators that are requesting missing erasure-coded pieces.

 ## Challenging a parachain block validity